Advice on street parties

 This information covers street parties and events that:

 - are organised by residents and neighbours for residents and neighbours

 - are publicised just for residents, not for the general public

 Register a street party

-You need to register your street party with the Royal Borough of Greenwich at least four weeks before the event.
+You need to register your street party with the Royal Borough of Greenwich at least eight weeks before the event.

 Planning your street party

 Before you start organising the party, there are a number of things you need to think about.

 Who you need to tell